-Some men just want to watch the world burn
+Some people just want to watch the world burn

 Renowned as the most liveable city in the world, spacious and pristine Canberra is the envy of many.
 For those of us lucky enough to live here, we habitually take advantage of the clear skies and beautiful surroundings by dining outdoors, walking our dogs, hiking up our mountains, or cycling through our gorgeous streets.
 Canberrans are even fortunate enough to live in such proximity to the beach that it often seems as if the entire city flocks to the south coast during the summer holidays.